Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 In Cava, more ageing often means a shift:

-• from simple citrus and apple to more layered savory notes
+• from simple citrus and apple to more layered savoury notes

 • from a straightforward sparkling wine to something with smoother mouthfeel for the mousse